RBEGamer/PixelFrameAnimator/README.md

 * Imports only the new ASE project files ( Aseprite > V1.2)
 * Currently only projects in RGB Mode (raw, not compressed), no masks (will be ignored), blend mode = normal

-# EXPORT
-There are multible export formats avariable :
-* `PFA` used in the WeatherFrameProject and this are the ProjectFiles for this tools, please the the `PFA_FORMAT_DESCRIPTION.md`
-* `CSV` export the colortable and data as CSV
-* `BMP` export the frames as single frame bitmap or as spritesheet bitmap

 # SCREENSHOTS